AkbulutMirac/Discord-Ai-Music-Bot/README.md

 python dc_ai_music_bot.py
 ```
 ## Usage
-Quick note: To play a song, first add it to the queue with `!add <song name>`, then use !play.
 ### Queue
 - `!add <song>` — Add a song to the queue
 - `!remove <name>` — Remove a song from the queue